 - Outside Scholarships

-Are funds that students borrow from the federal government or other lenders and that must be repaid when students are out of school.
-Repayment begins six months after you graduate, withdraw, or drop below full-time.
+Loans are funds that students borrow from the federal government or other lenders and that must be repaid when students are out of school.
+Repayment begins six months after students graduate, withdraw, or drop below full-time.
 We recommend that students borrow only what they need.